Logo Voyage

 Tinley also discovered that many people and most of the wildlife living in and around the park depended on one river, the Vunduzi, which originated on the slopes of nearby Mount Gorongosa.
 Because the mountain was outside the park's boundaries, Tinley proposed expanding them to include it as a key element in a "Greater Gorongosa Ecosystem" of about 8,200 km².

-Meanwhile, Mozambique was in the midst of a war for independence launched in 1964 by the Mozambique Liberation Front (Frelimo).
+In 1964, Mozambique entered a war for independence launched by the Mozambique Liberation Front (Frelimo).
 The war had little impact on Gorongosa National Park until 1972, when a Portuguese company and members of the Provincial Volunteer Organization were stationed there to protect it.
 Even then, not much damage occurred, although some soldiers hunted illegally.
-In 1976, a year after Mozambique won its independence from Portugal, aerial surveys of the Park and adjacent Zambezi River delta counted 6,000 elephants and about 500 lions, probably the largest lion population in all of Africa.
+In 1976, a year after Mozambique won its independence from Portugal, aerial surveys of the park and adjacent Zambezi River delta counted 6,000 elephants and about 500 lions, probably the largest lion population in all of Africa.

-The violence increased in and around the park after that.
-In 1983 it was shut down and abandoned.
+The violence increased in and around the park after the outbreak of a civil war caused by South African funding of rebel groups.
+In 1983, it was shut down and abandoned.
 For the next nine years Gorongosa was the scene of frequent battles between opposing forces.
 Fierce hand-to-hand fighting and aerial bombing destroyed buildings and roads.
-The park's large mammals suffered terrible losses.
-Both sides in the conflict slaughtered hundreds of elephants for their ivory, selling it to buy arms and supplies.
+The park's large mammals suffered terrible losses as both sides in the conflict slaughtered hundreds of elephants for their ivory, selling it to buy arms and supplies.
 Hungry soldiers shot many more thousands of zebras, wildebeest, buffaloes, and other hoofed animals.
 Lions and other large predators were gunned down for sport or died of starvation when their prey disappeared.

 Thousands of people living in or near the park were being brutalized towards the end of the war when the rebels controlled much of Gorongosa District.
 Some people sought refuge in the Park.
 Desperate for meat, they hunted at will, further reducing the park's wildlife.

-New beginnings 2004 to present: In 2004 the Government of Mozambique and the US-based Carr Foundation agreed to work together to rebuild the Park's infrastructure, restore its wildlife populations and spur local economic development--opening an important new chapter in the park's history.
+In 2004, the Government of Mozambique and the US-based Carr Foundation agreed to work together to rebuild the Park's infrastructure, restore its wildlife populations and spur local economic development, opening an important new chapter in the park's history.

 Ecology